 Can I use a personal loan for LASIK surgery?

 Even if you get some partial insurance reimbursement, you should be prepared to cover some of the costs of LASIK surgery.
 If you don’t want to hit a higher-interest credit card, or tap your savings, consider the benefits of a personal loan.
-And if your doctor offers a discount for a partial or complete cash payment, a personal loan can help you take advantage of that benefit.
+For example, if your doctor offers a discount for a partial or complete cash payment, then a personal loan can help you take advantage of that benefit.

-Because a personal loan offers fixed terms and fixed interest rates, you can budget for set monthly payments and circle the calendar for the day you’ll pay off your loan.
+Because a personal loan offers fixed terms and fixed interest rates, you can budget for set regular monthly payments and circle the calendar for the day you’ll pay off your loan.
 Plus, most people get a decision the same day.
 And the money can be deposited directly into your bank account.

 Want to learn more about the benefits of using a personal loan for medical expenses not covered by insurance?
 Read about personal loans for medical bills.